Image credit: Canadian National

 CTA said the railway chose to restrict traffic when those embargoes took effect in December 2018 instead of “making every reasonable effort to deal with” congestion and rail service issues.
-The agency wants CNI to develop and submit a plan that addresses future traffic surges in Vancouver and how the company will seek to avoid or minimize using embargoes.
+The agency wants CN to develop and submit a plan that addresses future traffic surges in Vancouver and how the company will seek to avoid or minimize using embargoes.

 Canadian regulators launched an investigation over rail service at the Port of Vancouver on January 14, 2019 in response to shippers’ concerns over congestion at the busy port last winter.
-CTA investigated shippers’ claims by looking at rail service at the port and at CNI’s Thornton Yard from October 2018 to January 2019.
+CTA investigated shippers’ claims by looking at rail service at the port and at CN’s Thornton Yard from October 2018 to January 2019.

 The Port of Vancouver can be prone to rail service issues partly because the port’s physical plant is constrained by the surrounding city and its residential areas.
 Canada also relies on the port to export key commodities such as grain to Asia.
 Severe winter weather conditions can also restrict rail activity heading to the port.